gzd2032/dsn_api/README.md

 ```

 ### PATCH Endpoints
-- '/locations/<int:location_id>' - Submit a JSON object to update the name of the location.
-Ensure the location_id in the endpoint is valid id.
+- '/locations/&lt;int:location_id&gt;' - Submit a JSON object to update the name of the location.
 ```
 { "name": "Naval Station Rota"  }
 ```

-- '/prefixes/<int:prefix_id>' - Submit a JSON object to update information for a prefix.
-Ensure the prefix_id is a valid id.
+- '/prefixes/&lt;int:prefix_id&gt;' - Submit a JSON object to update information for a prefix.
+Ensure the location_id associated with the prefix is a valid location id.
 ```
 {  "comm_prefix": "+49 6119 744",
     "description": "Germany",